 The program code for Imaging Systems Minor is IMGTSYS-MN.

 This course will explore the business and technology fundamentals used in imaging systems.
 There will be an emphasis on the operation of devices/components used to optimize imaging systems.
 Fundamental concepts prevalent in imaging systems such as resolution, dynamic range, sensor architectures, printer and monitor technologies, color spaces, and image processing workflows will be presented.
 Emphasis will be on underlying principles of these technologies, proper selection of them, and how to best apply that knowledge to solve problems in the imaging industry.
 Potential careers in the imaging industry will be presented throughout the course.
+(This course is restricted to students in the APIMGS-MN minor or IMGTSYS-MN or PHOTO-MN.)
+Lecture 3 (Fall).

 Color Management Technology

 This course, primarily designed for photographers, will provide students with hands on experience using software and hardware fundamental to contemporary practices in the imaging industry.
 It has been designed to expose students to a managed color workflow beginning at capture and culminating in output.
 The course will explore standard color instruments and give the essential knowledge and skills required to solve problems prevalent in the photographic field.
 Critical problem solving of accurate color reproduction across media will be investigated.
+(Prerequisites: IMSM-301 or equivalent course.)
+Lab 3, Lecture 2 (Spring).

 Choose three of the following: